-Released when users inhale smoke produced by burning dried marijuana leaves or “buds”, marijuana’s primary psychoactive compounds are quickly absorbed by the lungs and discharged into the bloodstream.
-Smoking marijuana is the fastest way users experience physiological changes caused by marijuana compounds.
-Psychoactive effects can last up to three or four hours, depending the amount of THC contained in the marijuana smoked.
+Smoking weed isn’t exactly news.
+Users inhale smoke produced by burning dried marijuana leaves or “buds”, thus releasing marijuana’s primary psychoactive compounds THC.
+THC is quickly absorbed by the lungs and discharged into the bloodstream.
+Smoking weed is the fastest way users experience physiological changes caused by marijuana compounds.

-Within a few minutes of taking one or two “hits” of a joint, “blunt”, bong or pipe, the majority of pot users report:
+Within a few minutes of taking one or two “hits” on a joint, blunt, bong or pipe, the majority of pot users report;

 - Feeling relaxed, talkative, light-headed and slightly euphoric